olivermills/de-prices-paid-capstone/README.md

 This project has been tested on Mac OS with a conda virtual environment.

-1. Clone the repo to the desired directory `git clone https:// ADD THIS HERE ONCE PUSHED`
+1. Clone the repo to the desired directory `git clone https://github.com/olivermills/de-prices-paid-capstone.git`

 2. Set up GCP